 Retinal detachment operations

 Occasionally, your surgeon will use a ‘scleral buckle’, either instead of, or as well as a vitrectomy.
-This involves using a small piece of silicone to push the retina flat from outside, without the need for an internal operation.
+This involves using a small piece of silicone to push the retina flat from outside without an internal operation.

 After your retinal detachment surgery

-Once your retina is successfully reattached, your vision is likely to improve.
-However, if the centre of the retina has been detached, vision may never return fully.
-Also, the longer the retina remains detached, the worse the final visual result after surgery is likely to be.
-It’s therefore essential to seek help as quickly as possible if you suspect you have a torn or detached retina
+Once we have successfully reattached your retina, your vision is likely to improve.
+However, if the centre of the retina has become detached, vision may never return fully.
+The longer the retina remains detached, the worse the final visual result after surgery is likely to be.
+Therefore, it’s essential to seek help as quickly as possible if you suspect you have a torn or detached retina.